Entrepreneurs have many things to do when starting a business.

 Trust me; I’m nearly fluent in Swahili (I say this only half-jokingly) after looking up thousands of possible domain names.

 One reason domains have become more scarce is because today, it’s easier to create a website, and new names are being registered at an increasing pace.

-Even worse, you might find yourself in a domain dispute- an increasingly troubling problem (10% increase in domain disputes in 2016 according to World Intellectual Property Organization).
+Even worse, you might find yourself in a domain dispute- an increasingly troubling problem.

 One good strategy is to avoid generic names or domain/trademark lawsuits by using different top-level domains (TLDs).